Thinithi/AnalyticsAlchemy/README.md

 Project Overview
 	•	Conflict Origin: Sparked by pro-democracy protests in 2011, violently suppressed by the Syrian government under President Bashar Al-Assad.
 	•	Civil War: Escalated into a complex war involving multiple rebel groups and international powers with conflicting interests.
-	•	Major Players:
-	•	Syrian Government: Backed by Russia and Iran.
-	•	Rebel Forces: Supported by the U.S., Turkey, and Saudi Arabia.
+	•	Major Players: Syrian Government (Backed by Russia and Iran) against Rebel Forces (Supported by the U.S., Turkey, and Saudi Arabia).
-	•	Key Statistics (as of Dec 2018):
-	•	560,000 total air strikes by Syrian regime
-	•	111,330 civilians recorded killed
-	•	5.5+ million Syrian refugees, with 3.5 million in Turkey alone
-	•	6.6 million internally displaced persons

 Civilian Impact
 	•	Causes of death: airstrikes, shelling, shootings, executions, and more.